Dave Good 8 p.m., March 12

 In late 2012, the band was renamed Nice World, with a revised lineup that debuted on December 9, 2012, at the Kava Lounge Gallery, temporarily minus cofounder Joyce Rooks.

 “She had to take a break from music this year, as she was juggling two jobs,” said Radulovich in early 2013.
 “Jim Call and I liked what we were exploring musically, so we kept playing together.
 The humor of just dropping the ‘Nicey’ out of Nicey Nice World kind of stuck.”
-The quartet is now rounded out by Joey Carano, Ike Turner drummer Bill Ray, and 21-year-old bassist Henry Wessman, of Wit and Nathan Hubbard’s band.
+The band has also included Joey Carano, Ike Turner drummer Bill Ray, young bassist Henry Wessman (of Wit and Nathan Hubbard’s band), and bassist Barney Firks (Taz Taylor Band, OjoMalo, Schmaltz).

 Radulovich says he's really enjoying playing guitar again.
 “But, in order to get the best of both worlds, I taped some velcro to my guitar, so now I have an iPod and iPhone mounted on it.
 Real wacky possibilities!”